Elbsides/www/2024/index.markdown

 Speaker: [Christian Kollee](#christian-kollee)

-"Prevention eventually fails." and "Assume breach." are two statements the IT security community agreed on long ago.
+""Prevention eventually fails." and "Assume breach." are two statements the IT security community agreed on long ago.
 These statements are still valid, especially with the recent vulnerabilities in security devices from different vendors.
 According to Mandiant M-Trends 2024 Special Report, exploiting vulnerabilities is globally the initial access vector in 38% of all intrusions, followed by Phishing (17%) and access provided by a prior compromise (15%).
 Over the last two to three years, many of these vulnerabilities have also concerned security devices like firewalls, VPN gateways, and other Internet-connected devices.

+Therefore, being ready to respond to a cyberattack must be a priority for enterprises of every size.
+But what does "being ready" really mean?
+There are three distinct phases an enterprise needs to go through to be ready.
+The first phase is the usual You need a plan, which usually means creating documents that describe how to conduct an incident response, who is responsible, and who needs to be informed.
+However, more than just having a plan is required.
+Preparing your people, processes, and environment is the second step for a successful incident response.
+Do your people have the required skills?
+Are your processes aligned with suppliers and service providers?
+Do you have the tools in place to perform the incident response?
+Finally, you need to practice and train every emergency.
+There are different possibilities for conducting incident response engagements, from simple tabletop exercises to full-blown emergency exercises.
+Each of them has its advantages and drawbacks.

+In this talk, I'll review these three phases and present the essential points based on my experiences.
+From creating a plan to the preparation phase to implementation and training, we will look at the crucial steps in a brief overview.

 ## Protecting the energy transition